You Gotta Love That

-You Gotta Love That! is the fourth studio album released by American country music artist Neal McCoy, released in 1995 on Atlantic Records.
+You Gotta Love That is the fourth studio album by American country music artist Neal McCoy, released in 1995 via Atlantic Records.
 It includes the singles "For a Change", "They're Playin' Our Song", "If I Was a Drinkin' Man", and the title track.
 Of these, all but "If I Was a Drinkin' Man" were Top 5 hits on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.